UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
 This cycle I completed both tables to retrieve exam submissions and exams.
 I wrote the frontend API endpoints for both of these tables.
-I also started refactoring some of the API calls between pages using contexes and layouts.
+I also started refactoring some of the API calls between pages using contexts and layouts.
 I had trouble figuring out some errors in react but received help with it.
 Overall, the process is going well and the team is communicating well what requirements/tasks/blockers exist.
 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Complete the two pages I was working on once the endpoints are done.